 For a complete list of possible harms from caregiving, read Impact of Caregiving on Caregiver Mental and Emotional Health on Caregiver.org.

 Caregiving can take a financial toll.

-Finances are a concern for many caregivers.
-Not only are caregivers spending their own money on their loved one’s care, many are also earning less as they cut back on work hours and miss career opportunities in order to accommodate their caregiving duties.
+For many, the stress of caregiving includes financial concerns.
+Not only are caregivers spending their own money on their loved one’s care, but many are also earning less as they cut back on work hours and miss career opportunities in order to accommodate their caregiving duties.